armantavanaa/Ecommerce_price/README.md

 3. We were able to achieve an accuracy of 64.75 % by using Gradient Boosing Tree

-We wroked in a group of 3 on this project along with my friends Arman H. and Neset.
+I wroked on this project along with my friends Arman H. and Neset.